opensearch-project/project-website/_posts/2025-08-04-Hosting-OpenSearch-MCP-server-with-Bedrock-AgentCore.md

 echo "https://bedrock-agentcore.$AWS_REGION.amazonaws.com/runtimes/$ENCODED_AGENT_ARN/invocations?qualifier=DEFAULT"
 ```

-## Configuring OpenSearch Access
+## Configuring OpenSearch access

-Regardless of which deployment method you used, you need to map your AgentCore execution role to an OpenSearch backend role so the MCP server can access your data.
+Regardless of the deployment method you used, you need to map your AgentCore execution role to an OpenSearch backend role so the MCP server can access your data.

 Follow the [OpenSearch fine-grained access control guide](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/fgac.html#fgac-access-control) to configure the appropriate backend role mapping.